 GLUTEN-FREE GNOCCHI WITH BAKED POTATOES

-We haven't tested gnocchi made with sweet potatoes, but I'm sure that it can be done!
+We haven't tested gnocchi made with sweet potatoes, but I'm sure it can be done!
 Mashed sweet potatoes will be wetter than russet potatoes, so you may need to add more flour to get the dough to the right consistency.

 You can store any leftover gluten-free gnocchi in an airtight container in the fridge for 1-2 days.
-They are best enjoyed fresh though and will get tougher after they've been stored and reheated.
+They are best enjoyed fresh, though, and will get tougher after they've been stored and reheated.

-To freeze gnocchi, so so before cooking them.
+To freeze gnocchi, before cooking them.
 Place the uncooked gnocchi on a baking tray and freeze for an hour or two until solid.
 Then transfer the dumplings to a freezer bag or container, and store them in the freezer for up to 2 months.